PRIVACY POLICY

 Safeguarding of Personal Information

-We implement and maintain reasonable and appropriate security measures against unauthorized or unlawful processing of personal information and against accidental loss or destruction of, or damage to, personal data.
-This includes limiting access to your personal information to those employees, agents and other authorized parties who need to know the information to enable KINTO to provide products or services.
+We implement and maintain reasonable and appropriate security measures against unauthorized or unlawful processing of personal information and against accidental loss or destruction of, or damage to, Personal Information.
+This includes limiting access to your Personal Information to those employees, agents and other authorized parties who need to know the information to enable us to provide products or services.

 Children